 Raccoons

-Raccoons are a common animal that are especially active at night.
-Before the raccoon strain of rabies moved through New England (mid 1990’s), raccoon damage to sweet corn was a very serious problem, and many growers used electric fences to protect sweet corn in the milk stage.
+Raccoons are a common presence and are especially active at night.
+Before the raccoon strain of rabies moved through New England in the mid-1990s, raccoon damage to sweet corn was a very serious problem, and many growers used electric fences to protect sweet corn in the milk stage.
 Today sweet corn damage from raccoons is less common.
 Raccoons also attack cantaloupe and watermelon fruits.
-They are most active at night.

-Fencing: The most common and effective control for raccoons is using electric fences, with one wire at 6-inch height and a second at 12 inches.
-Sometimes a single wire at 6 inches works well.
+Fencing.
+The most common and effective control for raccoons is electric fences, with one wire at 6" height and a second at 12".
+Sometimes a single wire at 6" works well.
 Be certain that vegetation is cleared from the fence, or it will reduce the shock an animal receives when it contacts the wire.
 Fencing will limit vehicular traffic, but temporary clip-on gates are easy to install.

-Trapping: Some farmers employ trapping, but it can be difficult and time-consuming to do properly and may be subject to local and/or state laws.
+Trapping.
+Some farmers employ trapping, but it can be difficult and time-consuming to do properly and may be subject to local and/or state laws.
 The raccoon is a protected species, and the rules vary state to state.
-Live trapping requires a sturdy trap and an effective bait.
-Sardines are one bait that has worked.
+Live trapping requires a sturdy trap and an effective bait, e.g., sardines.
 Transporting trapped animals is illegal in some New England states.
-Conibear (lethal body-gripping) traps can work but must be placed in a spot where pets cannot get to them.
-They do pose a risk to other wildlife, as well as pets and people.
-An animal that steps into one does not get a second chance.
-Leghold traps can be effective, but it is tricky to set them properly, they pose a risk to pets, wildlife, and possibly people.
-If you do use traps and need to move a dead raccoon, be careful to use rubber gloves.
+Leg-hold or lethal body-gripping traps can be effective but are dangerous for non-target animals, including humans and typically require permits or licenses.
+Contact your state animal control authority before attempting to use one of these traps.
+If you do use traps and need to move a dead raccoon, use rubber gloves.
 Raccoons can harbor the nematode Baylisascaris procyonis (“raccoon roundworm”) that can parasitize people.
-Raccoons can be infected with rabies virus, which is lethal to people.
+Raccoons can also be infected with rabies virus, which is lethal to people.

 Other Carnivores

-Opossum occasionally feeds on sweet corn, and some fruits.
-It is an omnivore that feeds on carrion, and also eats fruits & grains.
-It is more active at night than by day.
+Opossums occasionally feed on sweet corn, and some fruits.
+They are omnivores that feed on carrion, as well as fruits and grains.
+They are more active at night than during the day.
 Electric fencing is the most appropriate control method.

-Red fox is common in New England and sometimes feeds on ears of corn or cantaloupe fruits.
+Red foxes are common in New England and sometimes feed on ears of corn or cantaloupe fruits.
 We rarely get reports of significant damage.
 Foxes are valuable predators of voles and other pests, so we generally consider their presence beneficial.
 They are protected in all New England states.

 Black bears are more common in northern New England than southern New England.
 Bears readily attack sweet corn and field corn in the milk stage.
 Damage often occurs in large spots in the middle of the field, where the bears pull down all of the stalks and are hidden from view.
 Since black bears are protected by laws, contact your state Fish & Game officials or USDA Wildlife Services staff for assistance if you have a bear problem.